jagprog5/choose/readme.md

 # Delimiters

 Instead of a newline character, a sequence or regular expression can delimit the input.
-Additionally, the interface can be skipped by specifying `-t` or `--out`.

 <table>
 <tr>